Juicy J: 1991–2009: Career beginnings with Three 6 Mafia

-In 1991, Juicy J was a co-founder of the Southern hip hop group now known as Three 6 Mafia.
+In 1991, Juicy J was a co-founder of the Southern hip-hop group now known as Three 6 Mafia.
 Along with DJ Paul and Lord Infamous, rappers Crunchy Black, Gangsta Boo and Koopsta Knicca.
 Alongside DJ Paul, Juicy J has launched Prophet Entertainment.
 In 1994, they left the label to their business partner Nick "Scarfo" Jackson and subsequently launched Hypnotize Minds.
 In 1995, the group released their first official album called Mystic Stylez.
 Since then the group has released 8 albums.
 On July 2, 2002, he released his solo debut studio album Chronicles of the Juice Man, under North North Records.
 In 2006, Juicy J, along with DJ Paul, Crunchy Black, and Frayser Boy, won an Academy Award for Best Original Song for "It's Hard out Here for a Pimp" at the 78th Academy Awards.
 On June 16, 2009, his second studio album Hustle Till I Die, was released under Hypnotize Minds and Select-O-Hits.

 2010–2017: Taylor Gang, Stay Trippy and Rubba Band Business album

 From 2009 through 2011, Juicy J moved away from Three 6 Mafia, focusing on his solo career.
 During this time, he frequently collaborated with Wiz Khalifa, appearing on his mixtapes and releasing some of his own, including Blue Dream & Lean.
-In December 2011, Juicy J confirmed these rumors about him as the newest member of Wiz Khalifa's Taylor Gang imprint, a part-owner and A&R representative.
+In December 2011, Juicy J confirmed rumors about him as the newest member of Wiz Khalifa's Taylor Gang imprint, a part-owner and A&R representative.
 In 2012, he was featured alongside his Taylor Gang label-mates, on the cover of Source Magazine's May 2012 issue.
 In 2012, he released the lead single to his third album Stay Trippy, the chart topping "Bandz a Make Her Dance", which features guest appearances from 2 Chainz and Lil Wayne.
-The song was created in a two bedroom apartment in Washington, D.C. and was produced by Mike Will Made It.
+The song was created in a two-bedroom apartment in Washington, D.C., and was produced by Mike Will Made It.
 The song has peaked at number 29 on the US Billboard Hot 100.

 In September 2012, Juicy J secured a recording contract with Columbia Records and Dr. Luke's Kemosabe Records.
 In November 2012, Juicy J announced his third studio album Stay Trippy would be released in 2013.
 He had shown some interest in working with Nas, Dr. Dre and Jay-Z on the album.
 He later announced that guest appearances on the album would include Wiz Khalifa, The Weeknd, Lil Wayne, 2 Chainz, Nicki Minaj, Chris Brown, Project Pat, Young Jeezy, Yelawolf and Big Sean.
 Juicy J revealed the album would feature production from frequent collaborators Lex Luger, Sonny Digital, Mike Will Made It, Dr. Luke, and Crazy Mike.